-You can create multiple data tables, and then use these records the following way:
+You can create multiple data tables and use these records in two ways:

 To start working with Data Models: